 Since the Second World War, Palestinians have been among the most dispersed groups in the Middle East.
 It is clear that Palestinian emigrations from the West Bank and Gaza (Palestine) are to a large extent the result of various political and economic push factors, most of which are triggered by the conflicts between Israel and its neighbours –that is, bordering Arab states, the Palestinian authorities and militant groups in the West Bank and Gaza.
 There are large Palestinian communities in several Arab countries, not only in Israel’s immediate neighbours – such as Jordan, Syria and Lebanon – but also in the less geographically proximate Gulf states.

 The largest Palestinian community in the GCC had for years been the one residing in Kuwait.
 Prior to the 1990 Iraqi invasion of Kuwait, and the subsequent 1991 Gulf War, almost half a million Palestinians lived in that country.
-In the early 1990s, though, Kuwaiti authorities expelled hundreds of thousands of Palestinians as a response to the Palestine Liberation Organization’s (PLO) support of the Iraqi regime during the Gulf war).
+In the early 1990s, though, Kuwaiti authorities expelled hundreds of thousands of Palestinians as a response to the Palestine Liberation Organization’s (PLO) support of the Iraqi regime during the Gulf war.
 According to G.H.
 Talhami, approximately 350,000 Palestinians in Kuwait had Jordanian passports, and most of them were therefore deported to Jordan.
 Indeed, few Palestinians remained in Kuwait following the large-scale expulsions in 1991.
 Since 2000, however, the numbers of immigrants from the West Bank and Gaza into the Gulf region have steadily grown again.
 According to the UN’s estimates, the migrant stock from the West Bank and Gaza in the GCC has almost doubled since 2000 – from 118,000 in 1995 to almost 200,000 in 2015, with Saudi Arabia, the United Arab Emirates and Kuwait as the largest host countries.
 It is, moreover, assumed that the Palestinian migrant stock in the GCC is significantly larger than official numbers would indicate, as many Palestinians in the region use Jordanian, Syrian, Lebanese or other such travel documents.

 Of course, the West Bank and Gaza have suffered from a long-lasting conflict with Israel, a conflict that has seen several bouts of escalation.
 In the last such instances of the conflict flaring up to the point of war, in 2008-2009 and again in 2014, armed clashes between Israeli military forces and Gaza-based Hamas resulted in a considerable loss of lives, a destruction of infrastructure and the displacement of hundreds of thousands of (Palestinian) people.
 Migration to the Gulf also intensified in that period.
 In 2005, there were less than 140,000 Palestinian migrants in the GCC, according to the UN.
 A few years after these conflicts – that is, in 2015 – the number of migrants had increased by 60,000.
 The largest relative increase was associated with the UAE, where the number of migrants from Gaza and the West Bank almost tripled over only a few years.
 It should also be mentioned that, as a group, Palestinians, who are scattered across several countries in the Middle East, have recently faced additional displacements courtesy of the deteriorating security situation in the region.
 Notably, this is the case in Syria.
 Prior to the outbreak of the Syrian war, that country hosted a large Palestinian community.
 Almost 600,000 Palestinians lived in Syria; 160,000 of these resided in the Yarmouk camp in Damascus alone, but most of these people were forced to flee to either Lebanon, Jordan, Turkey or European countries.
 It is also to be expected that the ‘fragmented migrations’ and recent displacements of Palestinians will soon or eventually result in an increase of the Palestinian migrant stock in the GCC.